pelayoarbues/quartz/content/index.md

 I'm passionate about bridging the gap between complex technical concepts and real-world applications.
 Whether I'm developing ML-infused systems, building high-performance teams, or teaching the next generation of AI innovators, my goal is always the same: to harness the power of data to solve human challenges and drive innovation.

-If you are still curious about my background you may check out my full [Bio](mocs/Bio.md).
+If you are still curious about my background you may check out my [full bio](mocs/Bio.md).

 Want to talk or need help with something?
 You can check my availability at [Office hours](notes/Office%20hours.md).